 D. The way events are passed from child elements to their parent elements

-79. What is the purpose of the `event` object in an event handler function?
+Question 79: What is the purpose of the event object in an event handler function?

 A. To store information about the event that occurred